manuqudos/IP-Pig-Dice/README.md

 ## Description

 * This is a project app that allows the user to roll dice and get scores.
-Its purpose is to allow the application of dice rolls in web games.
+Its purpose is to allow the application of dice rolls for web based games that involve dices.

 ## Setup/Installation Requirements